bencentra/WpfKinectHelper/README.md

 Changes
 -------
+Version 1.02 - 06/03/13
+* Added InfraredStream option, overrides output of ColorImageStream (Kinect can only do one or the other)
+* Added AudioStream, can get audio buffer, beam angle, and source angle

 Version 1.01 - 2/28/13
 * Can set the background of the skeletonBitmap using ChangeSkeletonBackgroundColor()
+* Added PointMapper to allow for point-to-screen conversion outside of drawing the skeleton

 What does it do?
 ----------------

-*  Instantly sets up Color, Depth, and Skeleton data streams
+*  Instantly sets up Color, Depth, Skeleton, and Audio data streams
 *  Converts Color and Depth data for easy display
 *  Draws Skeleton bones and joints in both Default and Seated modes
 *  Access to Kinect motor for angle adjustment